medeiros/medeiros.github.io/_posts/2020-10-13-Kafka-Consumer-Concepts.md

 - `heartbeat.interval.ms` (default: 3000, or 3s): this is the period of time
 in which Kafka consumers will send heartbeats to the broker.
 The general rule of thumb is to set this value as 1/3 of `session.timeout.ms`
-- `max.poll.interval.ms` (defalt: 30000, or 5 minutes): This is the maximum
+- `max.poll.interval.ms` (default: 30000, or 5 minutes): This is the maximum
 interval of time between two `poll()` calls, before to declare the consumer as inactive.
   - This is particularly important to big data applications iteractions, like